gaurav-khurana/The-Game-Vault-Server-Express/README.md

   - express project with routing, with placeholder 200 responses

-- Create migrations

-- Create 2 migrations for tables for xbox & playstation
+- Create JSON file for data for xbox & playstation games

-- Create seeds database with xbox & playstation data

-- Check database functionality using Postman
+- Check and validate API Endpoints using Postman

 - Deploy client and server projects so all commits will be reflected in production